iProov/ios/README.md

 * `cameraPermissionDenied` - The user disallowed access to the camera when prompted.
 You should direct the user to re-enable camera access via Settings.
 * `serverError(String?)` - A server-side error/token invalidation occurred.
 The associated string will contain further information about the error.

-## Waterloo Bank sample project
+## Sample code

-For a simple iProov experience that is ready to run out-of-the-box, check out the [Waterloo Bank sample project](/tree/master/WaterlooBank).
+For a simple iProov experience that is ready to run out-of-the-box, check out the [Waterloo Bank sample project](https://github.com/iProov/ios/tree/master/WaterlooBank).

 ### Installation